Lukas-Diffner-Persson/Lukas-Diffner-Persson/README.md

 - I have a lot of patience
 - I'm good at fighting games
-- I can socelize with others easily
+- I can socialize with others easily

 ## Connect with Me